 Climb the highest mountain in England on this spectacular walk in the Lake District.
 Scafell pike stands at a height of 978 metres (3,209 ft) between Eskdale and Wasdale, at the northern end of Wast Water.
 The route below is the shortest, most direct way to the summit.
+Although very challenging it is probably the easiest route up Scafell Pike.
 It starts from the car park in Wasdale Head village and heads to Lingmell Gill, Lingmell Scars and Hollow Stones before finishing at the highest point where you will find an Ordnance Survey triangulation column beside a huge cairn.
 The views are stunning with the coast, the Isle of Man and Snowdonia all visible on a clear day.

 For a different, more scenic route to the summit you can try the Scafell Pike from Borrowdale route.
 This longer route takes you around Styhead Tarn and along the famous Corridor Route.
 The Scafell Pike from Langdale route is another popular route.
 It is a longer and more challenging climb, but with some wonderful views of the Langdale Valley and a visit to Angle Tarn.

 Another great climb also starts from Wasdale Head.
 The circular climb to Pillar is a splendid walk taking you to the eighth highest point in the Lake District.

 Please click here for more information